juan-villa02/PortoTaxiTimes/README.md

 As part of the grading process, a Kaggle competition was created:

-Although our model seemed to perform worse than the rest of competitors on the public data, we are proud to say that we were able to train a general model with no overfitting, making us scae up to 20 positions in the final ranking in comparison with the rest of collagues.
+Although our model seemed to perform worse than the rest of competitors on the public data, we are proud to say that we were able to train a general model with no overfitting, making us scale up to 20 positions in the final ranking in comparison with the rest of collagues.